Willie Kirk

-Willie Kirk (born 7 June 1978) is a Scottish football manager and former player who is currently the manager of FA WSL club Leicester City.
+Willie Kirk (born 7 June 1978) is a Scottish football manager who is currently the manager of Damallsvenskan club Linköping FC.

 Playing career

-Kirk played non-League football for Preston Athletic and agreed to manage the team in the 2014–15 Lowland Football League season.
+Kirk played semi-professional football for Pumpherston FC, Whitburn FC, and Preston Athletic, later agreeing to manage the team in the 2014–15 Lowland Football League season.

 Managerial career

 Livingston FC Academy

-Kirk began his managerial career at Livingston FC as an assistant academy coach for the club's under-14 team in October 2006.
-He advanced to head coach of the under-14 team and took over head coaching position for the next age group up to the under-17 team.
+Kirk began his coaching career at Livingston FC as an assistant academy coach to Derek McWilliams for the club's under-14 team in December 2006.
+He advanced to head coach of the under-14 team the following season, before progressing to the under-15 team, and finally the under-17 team before being headhunted by Hibernian FC.

 Hibernian

-In March 2009, Kirk joined the academy coaching staff at Hibernian F.C. to coach the under-17 team.
-Ultimately, Kirk earned the head coaching position of Hibernian L.F.C.
-His first season in charge of Hibernian led to winning the 2010 Scottish Cup.
-Kirk followed up the 2010 Cup title by winning Scottish League Cup title, finishing as runners-up in the Scottish Cup, and third position in the table.
+In March 2009, Kirk joined the academy coaching staff at Hibernian to become assistant coach of the under-17 team.
+In January 2010, Kirk then became head coach of the women's team, Hibernian L.F.C.
+In his first season in charge of Hibernian, he led them to win the 2010 Scottish Cup.
+Kirk followed up the 2010 cup title by winning the Scottish League Cup in 2011, whilst also finishing as runners-up in the Scottish Cup, and third position in the table.
 The 2013 season saw Hibernian finishing second and Kirk earning Scottish Women's Football Manager of the Year award.

 Bristol City

-In April 2015, Kirk made the move to England and was appointed manager of Bristol City competing in the FA WSL.
+In April 2015, Kirk made the move to England and was appointed manager of Bristol City competing in the FA WSL 1.
 After a rough season, Bristol City was relegated to WSL 2, finishing in last place after the 2015 season.
 The relegation was short lived, as Kirk's Bristol City rallied in the WSL 2 finishing second during the WSL season and earned promotion back to the FA WSL 1.
 Kirk's subsequent seasons would see back-to-back eighth place finishes, maintaining safety in the women's top flight.

 Manchester United

-In June 2018, Kirk joined the coaching staff at the newly formed Manchester United W.F.C. as an assistant to Casey Stoney.
+In June 2018, Kirk joined the coaching staff at the newly formed Manchester United as assistant coach to Casey Stoney.

 Everton

 In December 2018, Kirk was appointed manager of Everton after being offered the number one position of a top flight team.
 His debut as manager of the Blues was a victory, defeating rivals Liverpool 2–1.

-Kirk left his position as manager of the Everton Women’s team on 16 October 2021.
+On 16 October 2021, Kirk left his position.

 Leicester City

-In July 2022, Kirk was appointed as director of football at Leicester City.
-On 3 November 2022, Kirk was appointed as manager following the departure of Lydia Bedford.